Facilities Scheduling Coordinator

-Under the direction of the Campus President, is responsible for coordinating the scheduling of room assignments and events for the Sylvania Campus; the purchase of furniture for general purpose classrooms, malls and other campus-based areas.
+Under the direction of management, is responsible for coordinating the scheduling of room assignments and events; the purchase of furniture for general purpose classrooms, malls and other campus-based areas.
 Functions as the key liaison and subject matter expert for the integrated records management system for uniform district-wide scheduling software applications.

 The incumbent functions independently in accordance with College and State requirements and interacts with a diverse group of individuals and organizations including campus administration, faculty, staff, students, contractors/vendors and the outside community.

 - Coordinates facilities scheduling of approximately 2,000 classes per term using scheduling software and Banner applications.
 Places classes into 78 general purpose classrooms by downloading course data to/from Banner, editing files, preparing and running scheduling software, producing preliminary room assignments for review, proofreading printed schedule and correcting department and software errors.

 - Responsible for the academic course management system (Resource 25) interface with student information system (Banner).
 Develops facilities scheduling procedures to maximize effective space utilization.
 Leads continuing efforts to improve scheduling and calendaring applications.

 - Coordinates the scheduling of more than 2,000 special events and meetings occurring on campus each term using scheduling software.
 Events are scheduled for individuals within the college and the outside community.
 Interacts with campus management (e.g. Sylvania Campus President, Dean of Instruction, Division Deans and Department Managers) to coordinate facilities schedule information.
 Works closely with the PE Facility Coordinator and Theatre Coordinator to ensure all events are properly documented and approved in compliance with college policies and procedures.
 Coordinates resources for events with other college departments and support services.